Castle Bromwich Assembly

-Castle Bromwich Assembly is a factory owned by Jaguar Land Rover.
+Castle Bromwich Assembly is a factory owned by Tata Motors.
 It is located on the Chester Road in Castle Vale, Birmingham, England and employs 3,200 people.
 The plant is situated on a 110 acre site, with a 60000 m2 manufacturing facility.
 It formerly manufactured all Jaguar saloon and sports cars, prior to production of complete cars at the site concluding in May 2024.
 After the production of complete cars ended at the site, the factory was modified into making pressed steel panels (that is, body components, not complete cars) for Jaguar cars.

 The site was first developed as Castle Bromwich Aircraft Factory (CBAF), a shadow factory for the production of aircraft by the car industry as part of the rearmament of the UK in the pre-Second World War era.
 After initial problems it was brought under the control of aircraft manufacturers and became one of the largest producers of aircraft during the war.

 On Tuesday 24th June 2025, a large fire at the factory was tackled by 50 firefighters.